igoouk/health-equity-thermometer/README.md

 Production & staging:
 Settings can be found in appropiate env files.
 Server should point the /public folder like local.
 "composer install --optimize-autoloader --no-dev" command should run after each successful push to server.

+Application uses Bcrypt algorithm for hashing passwords.
+If the admin pass is required to be resetted, new one can be generated here: https://bcrypt.online/
+Also when creating a new dashboard user, the password can be produced here again.
+All the details should be created within the users table in the db.